psse-cpu/se1121-orientation-slides/expectations.md

 #### If you don't get caught
 * it will still backfire, one day when working, you'll have no one to copy from
   - remember Prov 10:9, you **will** be found out
-* only ~8% of PH grads can pass Stacktrek's exam for applicants
+* only ~8% of PH grads can pass Stacktrek's exam
   - they graduated but can't pass a **basic** coding exam?
 * but there's Google!
   - a bank in our country got hacked, for copying, **without understanding** -- StackOverflow code